isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 Log In to the Web App
 *********************

+There are two distinct ways to log in and access the ISB-CGC Web App:

+- Log into ISB-CGC via your Google account
+- Create an ISB-CGC account using your email address

+If you plan to perform any functions that require Google authentication, such as access controlled data or perform BigQuery exports, then you'll need to  log into ISB-CGC via your Google account.

 To access the ISB-CGC Web App, first log in by clicking on the "Sign In" link in the upper right of the ISB-CGC home page.

 .. image:: Sign-In.png